cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/guest-agent.md

         The `-L 3000:localhost:3000` option enables local port forwarding.
 Local port forwarding is needed to access the Grafana dashboard you'll create in a later step.
-[See the ssh man page to learn more](https://manpages.ubuntu.com/manpages/jammy/en/man1/ssh.1.html).
+[See the SSH man page to learn more](https://manpages.ubuntu.com/manpages/jammy/en/man1/ssh.1.html).

 1. Download and install the guest agent by running: